egonw/commons-dws-public/vault/viewpoint.md

 - [x] get in touch with UniFr library regarding possibility to take in charge the Open Access publishing fees Draft at [[viewpoint.communication.emails.thomas-henkel]] Sent 2023-06-24 19:02

+- [ ] Mail to possible coauthors
+Draft at [[viewpoint.communication.emails.coauthors]].
+To discuss with Adriano before sending.

 - [ ] Draft a Synopsis